calebdeji/learning-react-journey/README.md

 ## Ogunwale Pelumi Caleb
 I created this repository in order to commit whatever I learn in React.
 The instructions below are to guild me on some basic stuff

+A clear reminder I really didn't follow 'the best react practice because this is new to me'.
+I will gorw to learn more
 ## Available Scripts

 In the project directory, you can run: